heitorlessa/website/README.md

 <pre><code> import ephemeral_disk</code></pre>

-Please find below a real example of how it can be used:
+Please find below a real example of how it can be used (you can use disks.py to get started):

 <pre><code>ephemeral = ephemeral_disk.tools(force=1)</code></pre>